Outsider (Three Days Grace album): Critical reception

-Awards
+Awards and nominations

 The band won the Rock Songwriters of the Year award for "The Mountain" on the 30th anniversary of the SOCAN Awards and Rock Artist of the Year on 2019 iHeartRadio Music Awards.
 Outsider was nominated for Album of the Year and Rock Album of the Year at the 2019 Juno Awards.

 Track listing

 All tracks are written by Three Days Grace (Neil Sanderson, Barry Stock, Brad Walst and Matt Walst) and producer Gavin Brown, with additional writers as listed below.

 Personnel

+Credits retrieved from album's liner notes.